Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Evaluation

 \subsubsection{Mountain Hiker: FPS Trace}

 Figure~\ref{fig:g2_ts} illustrates the FPS traces of Mountain Hiker, a game with higher rendering resource demands.

 \summary{Highest-only case.}\quad In the highest-only case (Figure~\ref{fig:g2_ts_nst}), User1$_A$ (G) initially experiences \tlide94 FPS.
 As User2$_A$ and User3$_A$ join the server, FPS of Group A decreases to \tlide32.
-When Group B appears, the server is overloaded, and all users' FPS becomes \tlide13 FPS, which is too low to provide playable gaming experiences.
+When Group B joins the server, it becomes overloaded, and the FPS for all users plummets to \tlide13 FPS, which is too low to provide playable gaming experiences.

-\summary{\sys.}\quad The effectiveness of \sys\ is more significant with Mountain Hiker's intensive workload.
+\summary{\sys.}\quad The effectiveness of \sys\ is more pronounced with Mountain Hiker's intensive workload.
 Initially, User1$_A$ (G) and User2$_A$ (F) start with \texttt{Low} RQ and are subsequently promoted to \texttt{Very High}, reaching the same state as the highest-only case.
-However, when User3$_A$ (P) joins and is promoted to \texttt{High} RQ at around 50 seconds, FPS of User1$_A$ and User2$_A$ falls below the threshold.
-This drop is attributed to the overhead of RQ adjustment, as demonstrated in \S\ref{sec:rq_oscillation}; the highest-only case serves Group A with near-threshold FPS without this overhead.
+However, when User3$_A$ (P) joins and is promoted to \texttt{High} RQ around 50 seconds, the FPS of User1$_A$ and User2$_A$ falls below tFPS.
+This drop is attributed to the overhead of RQ adjustment, as demonstrated in \S\ref{sec:rq_oscillation}; the highest-only case serves Group A with near tFPS without this overhead.

 The situation further deteriorates when Group B joins at 60 seconds.
-Despite starting with \texttt{Low} RQ, the server is already heavily loaded and struggles to maintain above-threshold FPS. \sys\ responds by keeping Group B at \texttt{Low} and demoting the other users' RQs.
-User3$_A$ (P) is demoted continuously to \texttt{Medium} because the efficiency loss is expected to be less than demoting users with better network conditions.
-However, User1$_A$ and User2$_A$ are further demoted to \texttt{Medium} as their FPS remains below the threshold.
-Then, the under-threshold FPS issue is resolved at 80 seconds.
+Despite starting with \texttt{Low} RQ, the server is already heavily loaded and struggles to maintain users' FPS above tFPS. \sys\ responds by keeping Group B at \texttt{Low} and demoting the RQs of the other users.
+User3$_A$ (P) is demoted continuously to \texttt{Medium} because the quality loss from demoting a user with a poor network condition is expected to be less significant.
+However, User1$_A$ and User2$_A$ are also demoted to \texttt{Medium} as their FPS remains below tFPS.
+The FPS of all users becomes higher than tFPS around 80 seconds.

-After ensuring all users are with above-threshold FPS, \sys\ begins promoting users' RQs in subsequent optimization rounds.
-Group B users are promoted from \texttt{Low} to \texttt{Medium} RQ, resulting in \tlide37 FPS for all users at \texttt{Medium}. \sys\ then attempts to promote User1$_A$ (G) at \tlide110 seconds, but this causes User1$_A$'s FPS to drop below the threshold, leading to a demotion at \tlide115 seconds.
+After ensuring the FPS of all users is above tFPS, \sys\ begins promoting users' RQs in subsequent optimization rounds.
+Group B users are promoted from \texttt{Low} to \texttt{Medium} RQ, resulting in \tlide37 FPS for all users at \texttt{Medium}. \sys\ then attempts to promote User1$_A$ (G) around 110 seconds, but this causes User1$_A$'s FPS to drop below tFPS, leading to a demotion around 115 seconds.
 Detecting this oscillation, \sys's backoff mechanism is activated to prevent further oscillatory RQ adjustments.
-As the trace progresses, the backoff duration increases, and users' RQs stabilize with above-threshold FPS, as summarized in Table~\ref{tab:scal}.
+As the trace progresses, the backoff duration increases, and users' RQs stabilize with FPS above tFPS, as summarized in Table~\ref{tab:scal}.